idle-binary/principles-of-web-accessibility/README.md

 ## Get paid

 Don’t let your enthusiasm for accessibility work be exploited.
-Like any work, the more people who do it for free, the less it is valued.
+Like any work, the more people do it for free, the less it is valued.
 Accessibility work is not an optional extra, a hobby, or a kindness.
 It is a foundational part of sound interface design.
 If you are paid to work and you work on accessibility, it should be defined as part of your role.
 Accessibility work must be compensated and rewarded like any other work.
 Where _“accessibility is everyone’s job”_, it’s often nobody’s.
 Beware of that rhetoric.

 ## Fishing, not fish